neilchen1998/Fashion-Killa/README.md

-# Fashion-MNIST
+# Fashion Killa

+## Introduction

+The main goal of this project is to develop a robust solution for clothing piece detection-such as shirts, trousers, jackets, etc-across a myriad of sources, including but not limited to, professional magazine editorials, online appearal listings, online influencer posts.

-## Dataset
+## Training Dataset

-In this project, Fashion-MNIST is used.
+In this project, [Fashion-MNIST](https://www.tensorflow.org/datasets/catalog/fashion_mnist) is used.

 ## Models